CareDailyAI/docs/message_sequence_charts/diagrams/apps/device_onboarding/README.md

 <a id="oobe-check-requirements"></a>
 ### Step 2.1 - Define how to show device connection process

-Call [GET Stories](https://iotapps.docs.apiary.io/#reference/creating-products/stories/get-stories) API with parameters:
+Call [GET Stories](https://iotapps.docs.apiary.io/#/reference/creating-products/stories/get-stories) API with parameters:

 Params:
 - `modelId` - mandatory, use model.id from Device Models API data to get story only for that model
 - `storyType` - optional, use to get specific type of story.
-See available [Story Types](https://iotapps.docs.apiary.io/reference/creating-products/stories).
+See available [Story Types](https://iotapps.docs.apiary.io/#/reference/creating-products/stories).
 - `brand` - optional, by default will return "default" branded stories.
 - `lang` - optional, by default will return user's language or default Server-configured language.

-You'll need to show device connection process, so need to get OOBE connection story first (storyType ID is 1).
+You'll need to show device connection process, so need to get OOBE connection story first (storyType is 1).
 If the story is not provided then notify user.

 <a id="oobe-connect"></a>
 ### Step 3 - Show OOBE Connection story